Meet the members of the British Swimming Senior Management Team.

 Away from the water, he was once interviewed on the BBC News to provide insight into a super casino development.

-Janine Harriman – Head of HR
+Janine Harriman – Director of People

 She is an experienced HR generalist and has held various roles within HR throughout her professional life.